 Renewal of CATS property tax to appear on fall 2021 ballot

-BATON ROUGE - A proposal to renew the Capital Area Transit System's 10-year millage will appear on ballots in the fall election.
+BATON ROUGE - Voters will decide whether to renew the Capital Area Transit System's property tax in the fall election.

-The renewal is set to appear on the ballot for the Oct.
-9 election within the city limits of Baker and Baton Rouge.
-The property tax is the main source of CATS's funding, and has the second highest millage rate of all property taxes in East Baton Rouge at 10.060 mills.
+The renewal of the 10-year millage is set to appear on the ballot for the Oct.
+9 election for voters within the city limits of Baker and Baton Rouge.
+The property tax is the main source of CATS's funding, and has a millage rate of 10.060 mills.

 You can read the full proposition from CATS by clicking here.